tiprankstipranks

 Our business plan requires a significant amount of capital.
 In addition, our future capital needs may require us to issue additional equity or debt securities that may dilute our stockholders or introduce covenants that may restrict our operations or our ability to pay dividends.

-We expect our capital expenditures and operating expenses to continue to be significant in the foreseeable future as we develop our aircraft and business, and that our level of capital expenditures and operating expenses will be significantly affected by the aircraft development and certification process as well as subsequent customer demand for our aircraft.
-We believe our current cash and cash equivalents and other sources of liquidity, including borrowings under our Credit Agreement, will be sufficient to fund our current operating plan for at least the next 12 months.
-However, we expect that over the coming years we will continue to make significant investments in our business, including development of our aircraft and related technologies, ramping up manufacturing, building out our UAM networks, development of our defense program, and investments in our brand.
-Our investments and expenses may be greater than currently anticipated or there may be investments or expenses that are unforeseen, and we may not succeed in acquiring sufficient capital to offset these expenses and achieve significant revenue generation.
-We have a limited operating history and no historical data on the demand for our planned commercial and defense areas of our business.
+We expect our capital expenditures and operating expenses to continue to be significant as we develop our aircraft and business, and to be driven primarily by aircraft development, certification, and customer demand.
+We believe our current cash and cash equivalents and other sources of liquidity, including existing borrowings, will be sufficient to fund our current operating plan for at least the next 12 months.
+However, we expect that over the coming years we will continue to make significant investments in our business, including development of aircraft and related technologies and services for our commercial and defense businesses, manufacturing ramp up, UAM network build out, development of Hawthorne Airport, and investments in our brand.
+Our investments and expenses may be greater than currently anticipated or there may be unforeseen costs, and we may not succeed in acquiring sufficient capital to offset these expenses and achieve significant revenue generation.
+We have a limited operating history and no historical data on the demand for our planned products and services.
 As a result, our future capital requirements are difficult to predict and our actual capital requirements may be different from those we currently anticipate.
-We may need to seek equity or debt financing to finance a portion of our future capital requirements.
+We may need to seek equity or debt financing to fund future capital requirements.
 Such financing might not be available to us when needed or on terms that are acceptable, or at all.
-Our ability to obtain the necessary capital to carry out our business plan is subject to a number of factors, including general economic and market conditions, as well as investor sentiment regarding our planned business.
+Additionally, we also issue equity securities as consideration for products and services provided to us by certain vendors, which results in dilution to our stockholders.
+Our ability to obtain the necessary capital to carry out our current business plan is subject to a number of factors, including general economic and market conditions, as well as investor sentiment regarding our planned business.
 These factors may make the timing, amount, terms and conditions of any such financing unattractive or unavailable to us.
 The current macroeconomic environment may increase our cost of financing or make it more difficult to raise additional capital on favorable terms, if at all.
-If we are unable to raise sufficient capital, we may have to significantly reduce our spending and/or delay or cancel our planned activities.
-We might not be able to obtain any financing, and we might not have sufficient capital to conduct our business as projected, both of which could mean that we would be forced to curtail or discontinue our operations.
-Actual events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transactional counterparties or other companies in the financial services industry or the financial services industry generally, or concerns or rumors about any events of these kinds or other similar risks, have in the past and may in the future lead to market-wide liquidity problems.
-If any of our counterparties to our financial instruments, including funds held in uninsured deposit accounts, credit agreements, letters of credit and certain other financial instruments, are impacted by liquidity issues and placed into receivership, we may be unable to access such funds.
-If other banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our ability to access our existing cash, cash equivalents and investments may be threatened and could have a material adverse effect on our business and financial condition.
+If we are unable to raise sufficient capital, we may have to significantly reduce our spending and/or delay or curtail operations or planned activities.
+Further, disruptions in the financial services sector, including liquidity constraints, bank failures, or counterparty insolvencies, could limit our access to cash and financial instruments.
 In addition, our future capital needs and other business needs or plans could require us to issue additional equity or debt securities or obtain a credit facility.
 The issuance of additional equity or equity-linked securities could dilute our stockholders.
-The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financing covenants that would restrict our operations or our ability to pay dividends to our stockholders.
-If we cannot raise additional capital when we need or want to, our operations and prospects could be negatively affected.
+The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financing covenants that would restrict our operations or our financial flexibility.

 Corporate Activity and Growth - Risk 1